Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 	- Ruler just a line: or diffrent options for the lines/rulers
 	- save/load of attachement not done
 	- save/load in LDraw
-	- snapping for rulers on the brick (aka attachment)
 	- refactor create a write float/bool function in XmlReadWrite
-	- bug when moving a ruler partially attached
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
 - [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the Preferences and context menu)